Most Probable Dynamics of the Single-Species with Allee Effect under Jump-diffusion Noise: Dynamical analysis of the stochastic system

-\begin{remark} In particular, for an SDE with pure jump L\'evy noise, Definition \ref{omf} would be still applicable, and the minimizer of the Onsager-Machulup functional $\int_{0}^{T}\textup{OM}(\dot{z},z)dt$ gives a notion of most probable path for this system.
-In addition, the minimizer $z(t)$ may be chosen from a more general function space. \end{remark}
+\begin{remark} The Onsager-Machulup function is similar to the Lagrangian function of a dynamical system in classical mechanics, and the OM functional would correspond to the action functional.
+In particular, for an SDE with pure jump L\'evy noise, Definition \ref{omf} is still applicable, and the minimizer of the OM functional $\int_{0}^{T}\textup{OM}(\dot{z},z)dt$ gives the most probable path for this non-Gaussian stochastic system.
+Moreover, the minimizer $z$ may be chosen from a more general function space. \end{remark}

-Our main result about the expression of the OM function for a jump-diffusion process is present in the following theorem.

-\begin{theorem} For the stochastic system \eqref{401} with the jump measure satisfying $\int_\mathbb{Y}\epsilon(y)\nu(dy)<\infty$, the Onsager-Machlup function \cite{5} is characterized, up to an additive constant, by:

-where $z(t)\in\mathcal{D}_{x_0}^T$ is a differentiable function.
+Our main result about the expression of the OM function for a jump-diffusion process is clearly presented in the basic theorem. \begin{theorem} For the stochastic nonlinear system \eqref{401} with the jump measure satisfying $\int_\mathbb{Y}\epsilon(y)\nu_{\alpha}(dy)<\infty$, the Onsager-Machlup function \cite{15} is characterized, up to an additive constant, by: { } where $z\in\mathcal{D}_{x_0}^T$ is a differentiable function.
 The contribution of pure jump L\'evy noise to the OM function is the third term.
 When the jump measure is absent, we cover the OM function for the case of diffusion.
-In terms of OM function, the measure of tube $K(z,\varepsilon)$ defined as \eqref{tube} can be approximated as follows:
+In terms of OM function, the measure of tube $K(z,\varepsilon)$ defined in \eqref{tube} can be approximated as follows:

 where $Y_t^{c}$ is defined by